squarepoet/squarepoet.github.io/docs/Piano.md

 # Piano Sounds

-PianoType.Basic sounds like a MIDI electric piano PianoType.AM sounds like an organ
-PianoType.FM sounds like an even sharper organ.
+InstrumentType.Basic sounds like a MIDI electric piano InstrumentType.AM sounds like an organ InstrumentType.FM sounds like an even sharper organ.
 How can I customize this???
-PianoType.Sampled_1 are Ron's piano samples (from either Garage Band or PianoTeq).
+InstrumentType.Sampled_1 are Ron's piano samples (from either Garage Band or PianoTeq).
-PianoType.Sampled_2 are from https://github.com/nbrosowsky/tonejs-instruments
+InstrumentType.Sampled_2 are from https://github.com/nbrosowsky/tonejs-instruments